yellowbrickc/architecture/aog/domain-events/README.md

 There is a `CHANGELOG.md` at root.
 Please at some notes there so that other know what changed and in case how to migrate to a newer package version.

-## Release

-Release carefully using [appyard](https://git.sub.rocks/paas/appyard/blob/master/docs/command_release.md).
-Check the changes compared to the latest release before and decide whether this is a `patch`, `minor` or `major` release.